-On 28 February 2017 the government introduced a new requirement for owners of certain unreinforced masonry buildings be required to secure street-facing parapets and facades, in response to the 2016 Hurunui/Kaikōura earthquake.
+On 28 February 2017 the government introduced a new requirement for owners of certain unreinforced masonry (URM) buildings to secure street-facing parapets and facades, in response to the 2016 Hurunui/Kaikōura earthquakes.

 Building sector participants should manage their own building and housing obligations.

 The Fire Programme is a review of the changes to the Building Code, Acceptable Solutions and Verification Method that came into force in April 2013 and amendments made in July 2014.

 The Disability Access review is a joint undertaking between the Ministry of Business, Innovation and Employment (MBIE) and the Office for Disability Issues (ODI).